isaiahbennett2/isaiahbennett2.github.io/_posts/2023-09-19-Reproducibility.md

 ---
-title: "Reflection on the Realm of Reproducibility and Open GIScience"
+title: "On the Realm of Reproducibility and Open GIScience"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog